arsh91/skill-assessment/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

 # Company Management

 #### Skill Assessment

 The challenge will contain a few core features most applications have.
 That includes basic MVC, exposing an API, CRM like features, and finally tests.

 ### The application should have the following features:

-* Basic Laravel Auth: ability to log in as administrator
+-   Basic Laravel Auth: ability to log in as administrator
-* Use database seeds to create first user with email admin@admin.com and password “password”
+-   Use database seeds to create first user with email admin@admin.com and password “password”
-* CRUD functionality (Create / Read / Update / Delete) for two menu items: Companies and Employees.
+-   CRUD functionality (Create / Read / Update / Delete) for two menu items: Companies and Employees.
-* Companies DB table consists of these fields: Name (required), email, logo (minimum 100×100), website
+-   Companies DB table consists of these fields: Name (required), email, logo (minimum 100×100), website
-* Employees DB table consists of these fields: First name (required), last name (required), Company (foreign key to Companies), email, phone
+-   Employees DB table consists of these fields: First name (required), last name (required), Company (foreign key to Companies), email, phone
-* Use database migrations to create those schemas above
+-   Use database migrations to create those schemas above
-* Store companies logos in storage/app/public folder and make them accessible from public
+-   Store companies logos in storage/app/public folder and make them accessible from public
-* Use basic Laravel resource controllers with default methods – index, create, store etc.
+-   Use basic Laravel resource controllers with default methods – index, create, store etc.
-* Use Laravel’s validation function, using Request classes
+-   Use Laravel’s validation function, using Request classes
-* Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page
+-   Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page
-* Expose and API to list all companies and employees
+-   Expose and API to list all companies and employees
-* Let your creativity run wild and add a feature not mentioned above that you think would be useful for the application
+-   Let your creativity run wild and add a feature not mentioned above that you think would be useful for the application

 ## Developer

-Name: `<your name>` <br/>
+Name: `Arsh Sarma` <br/>
-Email: `<your email>`<br/>
+Email: `arshsharma91@gmail.com`<br/>

 ## Instructions (Docker required)

 ### Cloning the repository

 1. Create a bare clone of the repository.
 (This is temporary and will be removed so just do it wherever.)

     ```bash
     git clone --bare https://github.com/FmTod/skill-assessment-company-management.git
     ```